ebuchman/blog/content/posts/uoa.md

 exterior, an outside world of scarce physical weighted value, substantiated outside the confines of the written asylum in the hard reality of precious things.
 Thus we confront the duality of inside and outside money.
 Inside money is written money, it's money that is someone else's liability, money that is but an IOU.
 It is our political money.
 Outside money is physical money, it's no one's liability (but nature's!), it is pure asset.
 It is our anthropological money.
-The history of money, since the shekel, is one of a great tension between these two types of money, between inside and outside, nominal and metal, political and anthropological.
+The history of money, since the shekel, is one of a great tension between these two types, between inside and outside, nominal and metal, political and anthropological.
+And in some sense, its the story of an invasion, from outside in.

 With the introduction of coinage, the Medium of Exchange would gain a new kind of accessibility and prominence.
 We will have more to say about coins in a later piece.
-But the technology of written accounts - of accounting - would not evolve considerably for centuries until the development of Arabian mathematics and related bookeeping techniques in the late first millenium AD.
+But the technology of written accounts - of accounting - would not evolve considerably for centuries until the development of Indian mathematics and Arabian bookeeping techniques in the late first millenium AD.
 And as these developments found their way to Italian merchant banking communities in the ~13th century AD, they breathed new life into the Unit